NatureWildlifeCharm of the Cliffs: Puffins in their Natural Habitat

 Breiðafjörður Bay

 Next up is the Breiðafjörður nature reserve and bay between the Snæfellsnes Peninsula and the Westfjords in West Iceland.
 The location is exactly why the area attracts so many puffins.
-Luckily you can explore the bay firsthand with Guide Of Iceland’s boat tour on one of their well-equipped sightseeing boats.
-Which are Icelandic fishing boats, perfect for bird watching since the boats are smaller.
+Luckily, you can explore the bay firsthand with Guide Of Iceland’s boat tour on one of their well-equipped sightseeing boats.
+These are Icelandic fishing boats, perfect for bird watching since the boats are smaller.

 Tjörnes Peninsula

-You can then head over to the east side of the peninsula where another puffin colony lives.
-This is near Hringsbjarg and there is an observation platform where you can hang out and view the puffins.
-The Tjörnes Peninsula is a 5-hour and 45-minute drive from Reyjavik but it is truly so worth it.
+You can then head over to the east side of the peninsula, where another puffin colony lives.
+This is near Hringsbjar,g and there is an observation platform where you can hang out and view the puffins.
+The Tjörnes Peninsula is a 5-hour and 45-minute drive from Reykjavik, but it is truly so worth it.

 Dyrhólaey